 Regarding the current use of the band, Inmarsat’s European Aviation Network (EAN) is operational in part of the 2 GHz MSS/CGC band – 1980 to 1995 MHz and 2170 to 2185 MHz - providing services to 300 airplanes which subsequently provide in-flight connectivity and value-added services/benefits to passengers.
 Operational since Q2 2019, EAN drives cost and performance efficiencies.
 This, for example, allows for additional revenue due to passengers being able to connect from the comfort of their seat to improvements in the route management of the aircraft.
 The usage, both in terms of sessions, i.e. passengers going online, as well as data transmitted over the system, has doubled in most years, with 2022 exhibiting a 300% growth for both metrics.

 In addition, EchoStar Mobile Limited (EchoStar) is providing a range of narrowband voice and data services, including LoRa IoT services which were introduced in late 2022 using its EchoStar XXI 2 GHz band satellite network.
-EchoStar is also planning at releasing later this year 3GPP-NTN direct-to-device 2 GHz band MSS services also using this satellite.
+EchoStar is also planning to release later this year 3GPP-NTN direct-to-device 2 GHz band MSS services also using this satellite.

-There are also, in Germany, some existing regional 2 GHz MSS/CGC implementations by EchoStar/HNS providing 5G-based BB-links to/from rotorcraft.
+There are also, in Germany, several existing regional 2 GHz MSS/CGC implementations by EchoStar/HNS providing 5G-based BB-links to/from rotorcraft.

 Impact of ITU coordination and notification process

 It should be noted that the 2 GHz MSS band is governed by the ITU rules for the coordination of the space systems and the current regulatory framework does not rely only on the EU licensing framework.
 The UK and France are the notifying administrations of the current EU licenced space systems for the MSS 2GHz.
-The 2008 EC Decision to segment the band and only authorise terminals from two geostationary (GSO) systems to be licenced in the EU, created a specific situation where no terminals from non-geostationary (NGSO) systems will access the MSS 2GHz spectrum in the EU.
-Also The ITU protection of French and UK filings were coordinated taking into account that both countries were EU member states at that time.
+The EC Decision No 626/2008/EC set out the selection procedure for the use of the MSS 2GHz in Europe based on technical and commercial criteria.
+EC Decision 2009/449/EC retained two operators and segmented the band The ITU protection of French and UK filings were coordinated taking into account that both systems were assigned specific bands of 2x15 MHz throughout EU member states.
+The coordination also took into account that certain authorisations have been obtained in CEPT member states which are non-EU member states.

 Therefore any new licensing framework for terminals inside the EU countries may have to take into account the ITU coordination of the respective filings.